 Researchers at the Collaborative Center for X-linked Dystonia Parkinsonism (XDP) are working to identify the genetic roots of XDP and to develop new ways to treat this degenerative disorder.

 What is X-linked Dystonia Parkinsonism?

-X-linked dystonia parkinsonism (XDP) was first reported by Lillian Lee, MD, MHA, et al in 1976.
-It is an adult-onset, genetic movement disorder that predominantly affects males who descend from the Philippine Island of Panay.
+X-Linked Dystonia Parkinsonism (XDP) was first described by Dr. George H. Viterbo.
+XDP is an adult-onset, genetic movement disorder which predominantly affects males who descend from the Philippine Island of Panay.

 Phases of XDP